Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study-wordpress.md

 Specific food suggestions were based on the patient’s personal tastes and micronutrient requirements.
-These recommendations were: meat, fish, eggs, avocado, potato, rice, beets, carrots, dark green leaves, avocado, berries, nuts, olive oil, and a prenatal vitamin.
+These recommendations were: meat, fish, eggs, potato, rice, beets, carrots, dark green leaves, avocado, berries, nuts, olive oil, and a prenatal vitamin.

 ### Exercise